j-eissler/Route-Planner/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This app uses Google services which require an API key for billing.
+Enter your own API key into the following files
+- android\app\src\main\AndroidManifest.xml
+- lib\auth\secrets.dart